HydroshieldMKII/RubyRainbow/readme.md

 # RTGenerator

 RTGenerator is a Ruby-based tool for generating and benchmarking rainbow tables for hash algorithms.
-It supports customizable character sets, multithreading, and output formats like JSON, CSV, and text files.
+It supports customizable character sets, CPU multithreading, and output formats like JSON, CSV, and text files.

 ## Features